Must-Know Outsourcing Statistics for 2025

 As cloud technology continues to disrupt the outsourcing industry, some of the main concerns that companies have are related to information security and compliance with the law.

-However, IT outsourcing trends point to an additional concern that has everything to do with performance: 45% of outsourcing businesses worry that a cloud-based service may not be stable or reliable enough.
+However, trends point to an additional concern that has everything to do with performance: 45% of outsourcing businesses worry that a cloud-based service may not be stable or reliable enough.
 Some 35% of respondents identify a fear of losing intellectual property as their biggest concern.

 More than 44% of chief intelligence officers say they are now more likely to use outsourcing suppliers than they were just five years ago.

-The latest offshoring data shows that the IT sector is moving toward outsourced suppliers most quickly.
+The latest data shows that the IT sector is moving toward outsourced suppliers most quickly.
 In fact, about 64% of outsourced offshore technology functions have to do with software application development.

 The same research has shown that 51% of technology executives outsource application and software maintenance, and 40% outsource their data centers.